treescribe/app-legals/terms.md

 means the party that receives Confidential Information from the Disclosing Party.

 ### Service, Services
-means "Treescriber", the web-based application for creating legal agreements, provided by Provider.
+means "Treescribe", the web-based application for creating legal agreements, provided by Provider.

 ### Term, Terms
 means a time period of 1 month.